Fort Vancouver/Officer’s Row

 Admiral Paul Nelson Mansion – A private residence.
 Some of the mansions are privately owned by people who take a dim view of ghost hunters/seekers.
 Respect their privacy or you will be arrested!

 According to a local newspaper, on Saturday through Tuesday every week, blood drips from the walls here and the grass keeps dying and growing back.

 HISTORY OF MANIFESTATIONS

 One always wonders, why buildings and structures have entities attached to them.

-When buildings are renovated, the entities which have attached themselves to the structure become active, perhaps thrilled that the living have come to their senses and are fixing up the place, or perhaps annoyed that repairs aren’t to their standards, or maybe even just going about their business as usual, choosing to make their presence known to the living.
+When buildings are renovated, the entities which have attached themselves to them become active, perhaps thrilled that the living have come to their senses and are fixing up the place, or perhaps annoyed that repairs aren’t up to their standards, or maybe even just going about their business as usual, choosing to make their presence known to the living.